wanchain/validator-monitor/README.md

 ## FAQ
 ### IPC connect failed
-Make sure the gwan.ipc could be accessed with read and write privilege.
+Make sure the gwan.ipc could be accessed with read and write permissions.
 Run the command:
 ```bash
 sudo chmod 766 gwan.ipc
 ```